minprog/progbg2/intro/index.md

 versa.

-Sometimes you don't want this and want 'v2' to have an independent copy of the value of 'v1' of mutable type.
+Sometimes you don't want this and want 'v2' to have an independent copy of the value of a mutable type.
 One way of doing this is to use function deepcopy():

     >>> import copy              # requires module 'copy'
     >>> v1 = [111]               # 'list': mutable type